anthonychu/python-durable-preview/README.md

 1. Click *Connect* to open the VS Online in-browser code editor.
     ![VS Online editor](.devcontainer/media/vsonline-editor.png)

-> *Note:* If you'd like to connect to this VS Online environment with VS Code on your computer instead of the in-browser editor, ensure that you have installed and signed in to the [VS Online extension](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline), then click the *Open on Desktop* button on the bottom left of the browser.
+> *Note:* If you'd like to connect to this VS Online environment with VS Code on your computer instead of the in-browser editor, ensure that you have installed and signed in to the [VS Online extension](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline), then click the *Open in Desktop* button on the bottom left of the browser.

 ### Create the Azure Functions project